PolyNebulaSoftware/Godot-Facepunch.Steamworks/README.md

-# Godot C# Implementation of Facepunch's C# Steamworks implementation.
+# Godot C# with Facepunch.Steamworks implementation.

 Build to use as a C# Godot Project foundation with minimal effort and start using steamworks.